Bakar31/Bakar31/README.md

 I am an *undergrad Mechatronics Engineering Student*👨🏻‍🎓 at Rajshahi University of Engineering & Technology (RUET).
 Currently, I am a **Machine Learning Researcher and Engineer at Intelsense AI Limited**, and I have previously worked as a Data Science Apprentice at Cramstack Limited.
 My research field focuses on **Deep Learning, Natual Language Processing, Robotics and Embedded System**.

 ## Currently
-- 📚 Learning "Data Structure and Algorithms".
+- 📚 Learning "Data Structure and Algorithms" & "MLOps".
 - 📖 Reading "Deep Learning" by Ian Goodfellow to comprehend the essence of modern Deep Learning.
 - 🏗 Implement Deep Learning algorithms and concepts from scratch for better understanding.
 - 💻 Replicating famous Deep Learning papers to gain insight into state-of-the-art techniques and enhance my ability to understand and develop new architectures or ideas.
-- 💻 Replicate the "InstructGPT" paper.

 ## Skills
 - 📚 Ability to continuous learning and updating myself